tarwn/lessthandot-hugo/blogs/content/posts/2012-04-03-dammit-people-get-to-know.md

 GO
 ```

-Now let&#8217;s say we want to restrict the values that you can insert to only accept characters from a through z, here is what the constraint looks like
+Now let's say we want to restrict the values that you can insert to only accept characters from a through z, here is what the constraint looks like

 sql
 alter table SomeTable add  constraint ck_bla